 There are many online courses where you can earn your Remote Work Professional certificate.
 Earning this certificate gives you a credential you can post on your website, LinkedIn profile, and other places to let potential customers know that you follow the best practices for working remotely.

 For example, Purdue’s Center for Regional Development offers a certification course online.
 Purdue’s month-long course is designed to give remote workers, freelancers, and entrepreneurs the skills they need to work remotely from home.

 Protect your IT freelance business

-Compare quotes from trusted carriers with Insureon
+Get quotes from trusted carriers with Insureon

-Complete Insureon’s easy online application today to compare insurance quotes from top-rated U.S. carriers.
-Once you find the right policy for your small business, you can begin coverage in less than 24 hours.
+Complete Insureon’s easy online application today to get insurance quotes from top-rated U.S. carriers.
+You can also speak with one of our agents if you need help finding the right coverage.
+Once you find the right policy for your small business, you can begin coverage and get your certificate of insurance in less than 24 hours.